;

 There’s just something about sitting down to a rustic, hearty meal that highlights a slab of perfectly cooked steak.
 And while most of us can’t begin to afford the beef from the ancient breed of Tuscan cattle, called the Chianina (a breed of cattle known for its incredibly flavorful meat).
 It’s easy to prepare locally sourced cuts of steak in the Tuscan way with this easy-to-make steak marinade.
 So as the saying goes, When in Rome…

-ABOUT THIS RECIPE (per serving)
+ABOUT THIS RECIPE

 Gluten FreeDairy FreeNut FreeEgg FreeWhole30PaleoKetoHealthy ChoicesSoy Free

-Servings: 1 steak
+Servings | 1 steak

 AVG.
 Maker RATING:

-5 from 2 votes
+5 from 1 vote

 Write a Recipe Review